The Vocal platform is a world for you to explore, contribute to and share topics you love, from sci-fi to music to politics and beyond.

-If someone (other than you) sues us or threatens to sue us and the claim is based on (or it is believed to be based on) something you did with the Services (including Content), or if it is because you broke one of your assurances or other obligations in this Agreement or did something that caused us damage such as violating the Community Guidelines or Trust & Safety, then you shall defend, indemnify and hold us (and some additional entities described below) harmless from any and all claims, actions, demands, losses, liabilities or damages (including reasonable attorneys' fees and other related costs) arising out of or related to; (i) your use of the Services and/or Content; (ii) otherwise from Your Content; (iii) your violation of this Agreement or of the Community Guidelines or Trust & Safety; or (iii) your violation of any law or rights of a third party.
+If someone (other than you) sues us or threatens to sue us and the claim is based on (or it is believed to be based on) something you did with the Services (including Content), or it is because you broke one of your assurances or other obligations in this Agreement and/or did something that caused us, or could cause us. damage, then you shall defend, indemnify and hold us (and some additional entities described below) harmless from any and all claims, actions, demands, losses, liabilities or damages (including reasonable attorneys' fees and other related costs) arising out of or related to; (i) your use of the Services and/or Content; (ii) otherwise from Your Content; (iii) your violation of this Agreement (which includes the Community Guidelines or Trust & Safety); and/or (iii) your violation of any law or rights of a third party.

 We have the right to assume the exclusive defense and control of any matter otherwise subject to indemnification by you, in which event you will cooperate fully with us in asserting any available defenses.

-The “other people” referred to in that paragraph include our affiliates and each of our and their respective officers, agents, contractors, directors, suppliers, representatives, partners, members and employees.
+The phrase “other people” in that paragraph above includes our affiliates and each of our and their respective officers, agents, contractors, directors, suppliers, representatives, partners, members, advisors and employees.